A topological degree theory for rotating solutions of planar systems

-We point out that Theorem~\ref{th:GidODE} holds also in the more general case of $\CC^0$-Carathéodory regularity, assuming uniqueness of solution.
-Moreover, also the continuability requirement can be weakened, obtaining a necessary and sufficient condition for the existence of a $T$-periodic solution \cite[Corollary~5]{GidODE}.
+We point out that the continuability requirement can be weakened, obtaining a necessary and sufficient condition for the existence of a $T$-periodic solution \cite[Corollary~5]{GidODE}.

-We now discuss the second way in which the rotational properties of the superlinear equation \eqref{eq:Fode} can be employed, namely how twist might lead to the existence of additional $T$-periodic solutions.
-As already discussed in the Introduction, we remark that, to do so, some additional structure is necessary, since in general the first periodic solution obtained by Theorem~\ref{th:GidODE} might also be unique, as illustrated for \eqref{eq:Fode} by the example in \cite[Eq.~(1.13)]{Hart}.

-Up to a suitable change of variable, the first periodic solution of $\eqref{eq:Fode}$ can be transformed into $x\equiv 0$, preserving the superlinearity property.
+Once a first periodic solution is found, we might look for additional ones.
+First of all, we notice that, up to a suitable $T$-periodic change of variable, the first periodic solution of $\eqref{eq:Fode}$ can be transformed into $x\equiv 0$, preserving the superlinearity property.
 Hence, for the remaining of this section, let us assume that

 We observe that, in such a case, the continuability assumption in Proposition~\ref{prop:gidU} is automatically satisfied.
+We define